appljeet/ECS_171_Project/README.md

 It appears that our model still is underfitted.
 Our accuracy and precision values both went up from the previous model, leading us to believe that our second model did, in fact, do a better job of correctly predicting whether a person donated blood or not.
 It's also important to note that our Classification Reports for our training and testing data in Model 2 were still relatively similar.

 # Conclusion

+- Blood donation can be reliably predicted based on donor information.
+- Lack of data was our greatest limitation, as we only had data from one year.
+Training the model on data spanning multiple years would likely significantly increase performance.
+- Further research would consist of fitting and evaluating different classification models, as well as obtaining a more robust data set.

 # Collaboration